-AMD and its industry partners are investing in the future of Socket 7 with the new Super7 platform initiative.
-The goal of the initiative is to maintain the competitive vitality of the Socket 7 infrastructure through a series of planned enhancements, including the development of an industry-standard 100-MHz processor bus protocol.
+AMD and its industry partners launched the Super7 platform initiative in order to maintain the competitive vitality of the Socket 7 infrastructure through a series of enhancements, including the development of an industry-standard 100-MHz processor bus protocol.

 In addition to the 100-MHz processor bus protocol, the Super7 initiative includes the introduction of chipsets that support the AGP specification, and support for a backside L2 cache and frontside L3 cache.
+Currently, over 40 motherboard vendors and all major BIOS and chipset vendors offer Super7 based products.